 Furthermore, we already know that generating spanning trees using the sequential truncated walk algorithm with exact probabilities can give a sample with total variation distance at most $\frac{\epsilon}{3}$.
-Thus, by three applications of the triangle inequality, it is sufficient to show that for sufficiently small $\beta$, the distributions of trees generated using the sequential truncated random walk algorithms with exact and approximate probabilities also have a total variation distance of at most $\frac{\epsilon}{3}$.
+Thus, by two applications of the triangle inequality, it is sufficient to show that for sufficiently small $\beta$, the distributions of trees generated using the sequential truncated random walk algorithms with exact and approximate probabilities also have a total variation distance of at most $\frac{\epsilon}{3}$.

 We will use a coupling argument to show that the sequential algorithm using approximate probabilities only has a total variation distance of at most $\frac{\epsilon}{3}$ from the sequential algorithm using exact probabilities.
 It follows easily from probabilistic coupling, that the total variation distance between the two algorithms outputs is at most the probability that the algorithms make a different decision at some point in their computation, using the same source of randomness.
 Furthermore, it follows that if the two algorithms are drawing samples from distributions with total variation distance at most $\delta$, they will draw different samples with probability at most $\delta$.